semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 - Set the proper date (modified: xxxx)

-# ELASTICSEARCH ALWAYS PAYS HIS DEBTS
+# ELASTICSEARCH ALWAYS PAYS ITS DEBTS

 Welcome back!
 First of all, if you're new to Elasticsearch and/or you don't feel comfortable with the basics of Elasticsearch, I advise you to read our first article about Elasticsearch.
 You can find it here: [http://reputationvip.io/elasticsearch-is-coming](http://reputationvip.io/elasticsearch-is-coming).